-- Objective case: - For direct objects, indirect objects, objects of prepositions - For appositives of direct objects, indirect objects, objects of prepositions - For appositives to direct objects, indirect objects, objects of prepositions - > For subjects of infinitives and complements of the infinitive to be - Possessive case - Using correct case for who, whom, whoever, and whomever and in incomplete clauses beginning with than or as - Avoid pronoun usage problems: double subject, possessive case before a gerund

-Recognizing and diagraming adjectives: participles and proper
+- Objective case: - For direct objects, indirect objects, objects of prepositions - For appositives of direct objects, indirect objects, objects of prepositions - For appositives to direct objects, indirect objects, objects of prepositions - > For subjects of infinitives and complements of the infinitive to be - Possessive case - Using correct case for who, whom, whoever, and whomever and in incomplete clauses beginning with than or as - Avoid pronoun usage problems: double subject, possessive case before a gerund - Adjectives: - Recognizing and diagraming adjectives: participles and proper adjectives and infinitives as adjectives

 Grammar & Composition cont. p.
-175
+189